 Figuring out an employee’s value can be linked to things like total hours worked, hours worked for clients, and productivity.
 It’s important to think about the difference between tasks that can’t be billed and projects that can be billed.

-Businesses should think about other work that can factor into overall company expenses.
-These factors can also play a big role in figuring out an employee’s value:
+Businesses should consider other work that factors into overall company expenses.
+These factors also play a big role in evaluating an employee’s value:

 Using good attendance tracking and solid billing practices helps keep billing correct.